 ENA shall have assigned or transferred this Agreement or any right of interest herein except as expressly permitted by this Agreement (including the option or any Exhibits hereto);

-ENA shall have materially defaulted in its performance under any provision of this Agreement (including the option or any other Exhibits hereto); or
+ENA shall have materially defaulted in its performance under any provision of this Agreement or the Operative Agreements to which it is a party; or

 Any proceeding is instituted against ENA seeking to adjudicate ENA as a bankrupt or insolvent, or ENA makes a general assignment for the benefit of its creditors, or a receiver is appointed on account of the insolvency of ENA, or ENA files a petition seeking to take advantage of any other law relating to bankruptcy, insolvency, winding up or composition or readjustment of debts and in the case of any such proceeding instituted against ENA (but not by ENA) such proceeding is not dismissed within sixty (60) days of such filing.

-4.3 Without limitation of CCSI’s rights otherwise available hereunder, at law or in equity, an Event of ENA Default shall have occurred and be continuing, CCSI shall have the right to terminate its obligations under this Agreement by delivery of a notice of termination to ENA and/or to seek to recover CCSI’s damages as defined below.
-CCSI shall reasonably determine the total damages and reasonable and necessary expenses incurred in connection with such termination and/or Event of ENA Default (including reasonable legal fees and expenses), provided however, that notwithstanding any other provision of this Agreement or the Option, in no event shall the termination of the Option or the rights, obligations and expectancies of CCSI under the Option be the basis of any claim for damages or other relief or remedy under this Agreement, the option, or otherwise.
+4.3 Without limitation of CCSI’s rights otherwise available hereunder, at law or in equity, if an Event of ENA Default shall have occurred and be continuing, CCSI shall have the right to terminate its obligations under this Agreement by delivery of a notice of termination to ENA and/or to seek to recover CCSI’s damages as defined below.
+CCSI shall reasonably determine the total damages and reasonable and necessary expenses incurred in connection with such termination and/or Event of ENA Default (including reasonable legal fees and expenses), provided however, that notwithstanding any other provision of this Agreement or the Option, in no event shall the termination of the Option or the rights, obligations and expectancies of CCSI under the Option be the basis of any claim for damages or other relief or remedy under this Agreement, theConfirmation, or otherwise.
 The total of such damages and expenses referred to in the second sentence of this Section shall be referred to as “CCSI’s Damages.”

 ARTICLE 5